The story of a missing hiker, an isolated park ranger, unforgettable memories, and some ghostly mischief.

 Sam Conley

-Sam is a young Sunset Valley resident who enjoys exploring the local wilderness and going on adventures with Mack.Always seeking to be prepared for any outdoor activities she and Mack may face, Sam is often the one to check guides, study the landscape, and learn key information.
+Samantha is a young Sunset Valley resident who enjoys exploring the local wilderness and going on adventures with her friend Mack.Always seeking to be prepared for any outdoor activities she and Mack may face, Sam is often the one to check guides, study the landscape, and learn key information.
 Despite all of these efforts, there always seems to be something unexpected that happens along the way.You can read about Sam's adventures later in life in the Bluefire Books - A Firefly City Story comic series!

 Mack is a long-term visitor from Firefly City who spends his high school summers in the Sunset Valley with Sam.Though he certainly doesn't enjoy being isolated in the wilderness, he greatly prefers it to the alternatives he has back home— namely being around his uncaring family.
 Adventures with Sam are a welcome escape, but his lack of outdoor experience often causes problems, some of which can be quite dangerous.You can get a look at Mack's life a few years later when he goes to Firefly City University in the Bluefire Books - A Firefly City Story comic series!